-Finalise a Property Settlement Before EFOY
+Finalise A Property Settlement Before EFOY

 In our work as family lawyers, each year we see a surge in requests to assist people who wish to finalise their property settlement in time for the end of the financial year.
 Learn why this is the case, how it is beneficial, what to be aware of that can hamper the process and what you need to get in motion.
-Additionally, learn when this may, or may not be possible.
+Additionally, learn when this may, or may not be possible, by reading this article here.